Skip to content

 “The proper quote is, ‘I love you’ followed by ‘I know’.”

-Galahad’s gaze also fastened on the Vice President of Finance, her high heels drumming against the flooring and her long, dark hair swept up and to the side, as she marched away.
+Galahad’s gaze also fastened on the Vice President of Finance.
+Morgan wore a dark green suit with a knee-length pencil skirt that outlined her hips and drew attention to her long legs, high heels drumming against the flooring as she marched away.

-Morgan wore a dark green suit with a knee-length pencil skirt that outlined her hips and drew attention to her long legs.
 Arthur’s sister had their mother’s refined beauty, but the scowl she wore resembled Uther’s uncompromising face more than Ygraine’s pleasant smile.

 Morgan did.
 Or she would, if their father acknowledged a woman capable of succeeding him.
 If she had had the foresight to be born male, Arthur would not have the responsibility of being their father’s designated successor.